Noelzak03/Noelzak03/README.md

 - 🧑‍🎓 I am Noel Zachariah Binoy, a 3<sup>rd</sup> year Computer Science and Engineering student.
-- 🌱 I'm enrolled at Motilal Nehru National Institute of Technology,Allahabad.
+- 🌱 I'm enrolled at Motilal Nehru National Institute of Technology, Allahabad.

 - 📫 How to reach me:
 <a href="https://www.linkedin.com/in/noelbinoy/">